Summit Primer

 Dr. Doug Henry

+The chaperoneless economics of medical care in the United States have sculpted our current medical system – one that is disparate, expensive, fragmented, and yields only average, or slightly below average (for developed nations), population health results.
+Our approach to mental health care and intervention is perhaps the best example of this phenomenon which has badly injured, and restrained progress in psychiatry and mental health care.
 Specifically, a system that rewards aggressive utilization management such as exclusions and denials on the payer side, while rewarding volume on the provider side by using fee-for-service reimbursements as opposed to outcome-based, or value-based (really, health-based) reimbursements, has led to the formation of a system that works well for hospitals and insurance companies, but one that performs inconsistently for patients, communities, and even for the physicians that it employs.
-The purpose of this talk is to evangelize the need for incentivizing health.
-In mental health, that means demanding exclusively evidence-based, measurement-based services, and no longer tolerating anything else.
+The purpose of this talk is to evangelize the need for

 Legislative Panel*